naymspace/backpex/guides/live_resource/user-preferences.md

 binary `key` and a `value` field.
 An empty batch, or a batch where every member is discarded, therefore returns `200 {"ok": true}` and performs no writes.

-The controller is a transport boundary, not a schema validator.
-It does **not** call `Backpex.Preferences.Key.validate/1` or `Backpex.Preferences.Keys.valid_value?/2` before dispatch, so a handcrafted request can persist an unknown key or a wrong-typed built-in value if its adapter accepts it.
-The built-in JS API emits valid keys and values; custom HTTP clients and custom adapters must validate any constraints they require.
-The separate client-overlay validation protects rendering only and does not make the persistence endpoint an authorization or validation boundary.
-Adapter reads are not shape-checked either, so persisting a wrong-typed built-in value can later break a built-in render.
-Validate before dispatch or reject the value in the adapter.
+The dispatcher validates value shapes for keys Backpex owns, regardless of whether the write came from the controller, a LiveView, or host application code.
+A wrong-typed built-in value returns `:invalid_value` before any adapter sees it.
+Unknown and `custom.*` keys remain adapter-owned and may carry any value their adapter accepts; this shape check is not an authorization boundary.
+Adapter reads are necessarily defensive too, because rows may predate the validation or be written outside Backpex.

 ### Respond only once the value is readable